-Introduced in RVCT v2.2, the Thumb-2 instruction set includes older 16-bit Thumb instructions as a subset.
+The Thumb-2 instruction set includes older 16-bit Thumb instructions as a subset.
 Thumb-2 introduces many new 32-bit instructions and some new 16-bit instructions.
-On those processors that support it, Thumb-2 gives near ARM performance together with code size that is the same as older versions of Thumb.
+On those processors that support it, Thumb-2 gives near ARM performance together with code size that is similar to older versions of Thumb.

+armasm

-- armasm The ARM and Thumb assembler.
-This assembles ARM assembly language and Thumb/Thumb-2 assembly language source. - armlink The ARM linker.
+The ARM and Thumb assembler.
+This assembles ARM assembly language and Thumb/Thumb-2 assembly language source.

+armlink

+The ARM linker.
 This combines the contents of one or more object files with selected parts of one or more object libraries to produce an executable program.
 The ARM linker creates ELF executable images.